Find the full briefing here.

 - The guidance also remains unclear as to what types of alternative policies IMF staff should consider to avoid exacerbating gender inequality, while early indications point to a very constrained menu of options.
 Further guidance on what may constitute mitigating measures also remains lacking, although standard policy prescriptions to mitigate negative gendered impacts by further targeting social protection schemes are clearly inadequate.

 More broadly, if determining harm is not done in a comprehensive way, and alternatives are defined in only the very narrowest sense, the IMF risks its gender work being perceived as merely another exercise in ‘co-option’, whereby the language of women’s economic empowerment is deployed as just another branding strategy to disguise regressive policies as progressive ones.
 The guidance’s recognition that the Fund’s own policies can indeed exacerbate gender inequality, which it concedes can be critical to the fulfillment of its mandate, marks a point of no return and must be the start of a significant and meaningful policy shift.
+It will be up to women’s rights organisations and civil society more broadly to hold the IMF accountable to this new standard.

 Find the full briefing here.